NCAR/bufr_configdecode_ADPsfc/install/README.md

             data files.
 ```
 Edit `install.sh` and set the `FC` and `CC` compilers and compiler options to
 your preference.
+Additionally, change `LIB` to the full directory path to
+the location of the BUFRLIB library on your computer or system.
+Then run the
-Then run the `install.sh` script to compile the source code and build the
+`install.sh` script to compile the source code and build the
 executables.
 This will gather source code from the `../src` directory
 and create executables in the `../exe` directory.
 Note that you
 will also need to compile and install the NCEP BUFRLIB library and provide a